Skip to content

 • Wet carpets are toast.
 Rip them up and toss them out.
 Submerged wood floors will likely buckle, and end up beyond repair.

-• Cut and remove drywall and insulation up to the level of flooding.
+• Cut and remove drywall and insulation to just above the level of flooding.
 Otherwise mold will grow behind walls.

 • Clean hard surfaces with a bleach solution